yegor256/techiends/README.md

   * Tech friends, ready to help you out when needed
   * Money from the fund, if you have a good idea or need help

+If the majority votes, a member can be excluded from the club.

 Text me in Telegram if interested: [@yegor256](https://t.me/yegor256).